aysmedia/prcheck/README.md

 # Downloading
 You have two options for downloading the Bulk Google PageRank Checker script.

 NOTE: Whenever possible, we recommend that you use option #1, the git repository download directly from your server.
+Not only is it a nice quick install, but it makes upgrading a breeze (more info below).

 1. Use git right from your server to retrieve the source code.
-To do so, change to the directory where you want to install and run the following command:
+To do so, change to the directory where you want to install the Bulk Google PageRank Checker and run the following command:

         git clone git://github.com/aysmedia/prcheck.git .